-Read the full Citizen’s Guide to New Mexico’s Tax System here (link)
+Link to the full Guide to New Mexico’s Tax System

 How the State Collects Money

 The taxes we all pay are how we fund the state’s programs and public services that benefit us collectively.
 They are how we build our roads, bridges, waterlines, electrical grids, and how we educate our children, advance public health, and uphold our laws.
 These programs and services form the foundation of our economy, enhance our quality of life, and pay dividends far into the future.

 Most of the taxes we pay are deposited into the general fund, which is the state’s main pot of money for programs and services laid out in our state budget (see our budget guide for more on that).
 Not all of the money in the state general fund comes from taxes.
 The state also collects rents and royalties from the sale or lease of state lands for oil and gas production, and it earns income on the investments it makes in the stock market.
 Other common revenue sources for the state include fuel taxes, some fees, federal funds, and a share of property taxes, but those do not go into the state general fund.

 Besides deciding how to spend this money, the lawmakers we elect and send to Santa Fe are charged with determining how our tax money is collected for important investments like education, infrastructure, public safety, and more.
 In other words, they have to decide who pays taxes and how much, in order to advance our collective priorities.

 Most tax systems are either regressive or progressive.
 A regressive tax system is one in which those with the lowest incomes pay the highest share of their income in taxes.
 Sales and excise taxes tend to be regressive.
 In contrast, a progressive tax system is one in which those who earn the least pay the lowest rates, with rates increasing as income increases.
 The federal income tax is progressive, and was designed as such to help make up for the fact that state and local taxes tend to be regressive.